mdabrowski1990/uds/docs/source/pages/user_guide/can.rst

 - `Segmentation`_
 - `Transport`_

-.. note:: You might use :ref:`Diagnostics over CAN (DoCAN) <knowledge-base-docan>` protocol separately from UDS.
+.. note:: You may use the :ref:`Diagnostics over CAN (DoCAN) <knowledge-base-docan>` protocol independently from UDS.

 Addressing
 ----------
-:ref:`CAN Addressing <knowledge-base-can-addressing>` might use one of multiple formats.
+:ref:`CAN Addressing <knowledge-base-can-addressing>` may use multiple formats.
-This is the reason behind dividing CAN addressing related implementation into multiple modules.
+The CAN addressing implementation is divided into multiple sub-modules and located in :mod:`uds.can.addressing`.
-The whole implementation can be found in :mod:`uds.can.addressing` sub-package.

 CanAddressingFormat
 ```````````````````
-:class:`~uds.can.addressing.addressing_format.CanAddressingFormat` class is an Enum with all possible
+:class:`~uds.can.addressing.addressing_format.CanAddressingFormat` is an Enum containing all possible
-:ref:`CAN Addressing Formats <knowledge-base-can-addressing>` defined.
+:ref:`CAN Addressing Formats <knowledge-base-can-addressing>`.

 Methods:

-- :meth:`~uds.utilities.enums.ValidatedEnum.is_member`
-- :meth:`~uds.utilities.enums.ValidatedEnum.validate_member`
-  this Enum
+- :meth:`~uds.utilities.enums.ValidatedEnum.is_member` – check if a value is a valid enum member
+- :meth:`~uds.utilities.enums.ValidatedEnum.validate_member` – validate and convert a value to an enum member

 **Example code:**